Brooklyn School for Social Justice, The (32K549)

 Humanities & Interdisciplinary

-Students will take courses that explore and discuss issues that have a direct impact on their community such as racism, gentrification, food scarcity and economic inequities.
+The Brooklyn School for Social Justice (BSSJ) offers scholars the opportunity to earn a high school diploma and transferable college credits simultaneously.
+Our Scholars can enroll in the University in the High School Program (UHS) through SUNY-Albany.
+BSSJ students will take courses that explore and discuss issues that have a direct impact on their community such as racism, gentrification, food scarcity and economic inequities.
 They will engage in social justice by participating in, but not limited to, voter registration drives, demonstrations against gun violence or unfair policing and other issues.
 Students will embrace social justice concepts to be in service to their community.

 Method: